“Once we get set up with (insert noun here), all of our problems will be solved!”

 I was amazed at how detailed they (HubSpot) were about everything, so we purchased.

-For months I tried to take on the task of leading the implementation of HubSpot, but we go stuck when we found ourselves just using it for a fancy email marketing and form tool.
+For months I tried to take on the task of leading the implementation of HubSpot, but we go stuck when we found ourselves just using it as a fancy email marketing automation and form tool.

 We knew there was more, but didn’t have the internal knowledge of how to make our sizeable investment with HubSpot work.
-We believed in their message and inbound marketing philosophy, but we needed someone who had a system or a plan for implementing this amazing software.”
+We believed in their message and automation marketing philosophy, but we needed someone who had a system or a plan for implementing this amazing software at the right time.”

 Mark P. – SDR Manager @ SaaS Company (HubSpot Sales/CRM)